 We will immediately report such attacks to the responsible authority, whether they come in a form of emails or via social media.
 We constantly work on improving our platform's security, if we see suspicious activity, we may take additional precautions to prevent unauthorized access.
 Blocktrade has always upheld the highest security standards and protecting our customers is our core value.

-If you think this is happening to you, write us an email on [email protected].
+If you think this is happening to you, write us an email to email@example.com.
 We will check it out and if we find out it is indeed a phishing site, report it, therefore, preventing it from ever showing up again.